foxssake/netfox/docs/netfox/guides/network-command-server.md

 However, for cases where bandwidth matters, this allows users to encode data in a way that fits best.

+## Settings

+netfox ▸ General ▸ Use Raw Commands

+: When enabled, netfox will transmit commands as raw packets, instead of RPCs.

 [SceneMultiplayer.send_bytes()]: https://docs.godotengine.org/en/stable/classes/class_scenemultiplayer.html#class-scenemultiplayer-method-send-bytes
 [var_to_bytes()]: https://docs.godotengine.org/en/stable/classes/class_%40globalscope.html#class-globalscope-method-var-to-bytes